-Spanish radishes can be available during the winter months in the USA.
-Choose, firm black tubers without any spots or blemish.
+Spanish radishes can be available during the winter months in the US.
+Choose firm black tubers without any spots or blemish.
 The tops, if still attached, should be bright green without any yellow, shriveled leaves.

-Avoid oversized, and those featuring tough, woody textured flesh.
-Also avoid tubers with surface cracks or cuts.
+Avoid oversized and tough, woody textured tubers.
+Also, avoid those with surface cracks or cuts.

-At home, severe top greens as they rob nutrients off the tubers.
-Black spanish radishes keep well for longer time than other radishes.
+At home, trim top greens as they rob nutrients off the tubers.
+Black Spanish radishes keep longer than other radishes.
 For extended storage, place them in the refrigerator.
-In the fridge, they keep for several weeks unwashed, without their tops, in a loose or perforated plastic bag.
+In the fridge, they stay well for several weeks if you keep them unwashed, without their top greens, and stored in a loose, perforated plastic bag.

 Black radishes are rarely eaten as is because of their strong, biting flavor.
 Generally, they used in vinaigrette salads or pickling.